Episcopal Diocese of California

 The Episcopal Diocese of California is an ecclesiastical territory or diocese of the Episcopal Church in the United States of America (ECUSA) in Northern California, encompassing a majority of counties in the San Francisco Bay Area.
+In 2024, the diocese reported average Sunday attendance (ASA) of 4,494 persons, down from 7,076 persons in 2015.
+Public membership figures cited a decline in membership from 24,473 in 2015 to 17,083 in 2023.
+No membership statistics were reported in 2024 parochial reports.
+The congregations of the diocese had $22,210,921 in plate and pledge income in 2024.

 History

 The founding Episcopal diocese in the state, once encompassing all of California, today the diocese comprises Alameda, Contra Costa, Marin, San Francisco, and San Mateo counties, and the cities of Los Altos and part of Palo Alto in Santa Clara County, in the San Francisco Bay Area.
 The see city is San Francisco, California, and the diocesan cathedral is Grace Cathedral on top of Nob Hill.
 The primary convention of the Missionary District of California met at Trinity Church in San Francisco on June 24, 1850.
 The diocese was then established on February 5, 1857, when the first diocesan bishop was elected.

-Fran Toy was the first female cleric to be elected as a deputy to General Convention from the Episcopal Diocese of California in 1988 and was also the first Asian American woman to be ordained in the Episcopal church.
+Fran Toy was the first female cleric to be elected as a deputy to general convention from the Episcopal Diocese of California in 1988 and was also the first Asian American woman to be ordained in the Episcopal Church.

-The headquarters is located in the buildings adjacent to Grace Cathedral on Nob Hill in San Francisco.
+The headquarters are located in the buildings adjacent to Grace Cathedral on Nob Hill in San Francisco.

 The eighth bishop of California was Marc Andrus, formerly suffragan bishop of Alabama, who was invested with the office on July 22, 2006, succeeding William E. Swing.

-The Diocesan Convention elected Austin K. Rios as the next bishop on December 2, 2023.
-Bishop Rios was consecrated at Grace Cathedral on May 4, 2024, and currently serves as Bishop in having succeeded Bishop Andrus as the ninth bishop in July, 2024 after Bishop Andrus' retirement that month and being formally installed at Grace Cathedral on August 11, 2024.
+The diocesan convention elected Austin K. Rios as the ninth bishop of California on December 2, 2023.
+Rios was consecrated at Grace Cathedral on May 4, 2024, and currently serves as diocesan bishop having canonically succeeded Andrus in July 2024 after Bishop Andrus' retirement that month and being formally installed at Grace Cathedral on August 11, 2024.